 This situation is all the more concerning as digital inclusion is becoming essential for sustainable development.
 Access to the internet and modern technologies is no longer a luxury—it is now a key enabler of education, economic progress, and individual empowerment.
-In this context, DataCup, avec son dispositif permettant l'accès hors ligne à des contenus numériques, s'inscrit dans une démarche visant à combler cette fracture numérique en offrant une solution simple mais efficace, accessible même dans les zones sans connectivité stable.
-Nous allons explorer les causes et les conséquences de cette fracture numérique en Afrique, tout en mettant en lumière les initiatives and strategies that promote sustainable digital inclusion.

 What Is the Digital Divide in Africa?

-The digital divide refers to the gap between those who have regular and effective access to information and communication technologies (ICTs) and those who are excluded—whether due to a lack of infrastructure, skills, or financial means.
-In Africa, this divide takes on a specific dimension: it’s not just about access to devices, but also affects the social, economic, and cultural dynamics of daily life.
+The digital divide refers fo the gap between those who enjoy regular, effective access to information and communication technologies and those who are shut out, whether due to a lack of infrastructure, skills or financial means.

 A large portion of the population—especially in rural areas—still lacks stable, fast, and affordable internet access.
-According to the International Telecommunication Unionin 2023, nearly 60% of Africans were still not connected to the internet, even as digital tools become increasingly central to education, access to information, administrative services, and economic opportunities.
+According to the International Telecommunication Union in 2023, nearly 60% of Africans were still not connected to the internet, even as digital tools become increasingly central to education, access to information, administrative services, and economic opportunities.

 The divide is not just about connectivity, but also about the quality of access, digital literacy, and the capacity to use technology productively.
 Even in connected areas, high data costs, a lack of local-language content, and insufficient training hinder the adoption of digital tools by large segments of the population.

-It is essential to understand that this divide stems not from a mere technological lag, but from a complex mix of interrelated factors, including infrastructure, education, public policy, and economic conditions.
+It is essential to understand that this divide stems not from a mere technological lag, but from a complex mix of interrelated factors, including infrastructure, education, public policy and economic conditions.
 Addressing the divide requires tailored responses that reflect local realities—so that digital tools become instruments of empowerment, not exclusion.

 Urban-Rural Disparities

-One of the clearest expressions of the digital divide in Africa lies in the stark disparities between urban and rural areas in terms of access to ICTs.
 Urban zones are generally better served: telecom infrastructure is more developed, mobile networks are widely deployed, and high-speed internet is often available.
 Large cities benefit from stable connectivity, enabling residents to take full advantage of digital services—whether for online education, e-commerce, digital health, or mobile financial services.
 Urbanization often goes hand in hand with greater access to smartphones and networks, including 4G and even 5G in some countries.

 The rural digital divide is further exacerbated by socio-economic factors.
 These communities often have lower levels of digital literacy, limited training in ICT skills, and a stronger dependence on traditional farming methods that do not yet fully benefit from mobile or digital technologies.